 Our experts say there is a method to improve the audio quality of your soundbars, and that is by purchasing one with a wireless subwoofer.
 Even when you set up your soundbar in your car audio system, a sub like the best ones made by Kicker brand, will significantly help with the bass.

-In order to enjoy true cinematic sound in your living room, make sure you have at least a 5.1 channel system, which is the industry standard for true 3D surround sound.
+In order to enjoy true cinematic sound in your living room, make sure you have at least a 5.1 channel system, which is the industry standard for true 3D surround sound experience.
 Single soundbars are 3.1 at most, which is just shy of what is required.

-Both soundbars and full speaker systems can come with the same audio format decoding technology, but with more channels, a surround sound home theater system will still outperform the soundbar.
+Both soundbars and full speaker systems can come with the same audio format decoding technology, but with more channels, a surround sound home theater systems will still outperform the soundbar.

 Speaker sensitivity pertains to how well the device can convert power into sound.
 Many people look at this as how loud the soundbar can be, which is measured in decibels (dB).
 Because a full home theater system is larger, it also has the ability to convert more power for better sound.